 From 2014/15, local authorities in England publish a list of risk factors identified for children who are referred to Children's Services and whose needs are assessed.
 Where multiple risks are identified, all factors are recorded.
-Figure 11 shows that, out of 448,200 assessments undertaken in 2015/6 in England, 28,600 children were identified at risk of sexual abuse and 17,600 at risk of sexual exploitation.
+Figure 11 shows that, out of 472,450 assessments undertaken in 2016/17 in England, 29,600 children (6% of assessments) were identified at risk of sexual abuse and 18,800 (4% of assessments) at risk of sexual exploitation.
 The figure for sexual exploitation is close to the 16,500 estimate by the Office of the Children's Commissioner (Office of the Children's Commissioner and Berelowitz, 2012).
 Collecting data from 100 LAs (66%), the Association of Directors of Children's Services (ADCS, 2016:65) identified 13,466 children at risk of CSE.
 This report highlighted a 'wide range of counting and recording methodologies' used by LAs.
-Trafficking was recorded separately and accounted for a further 1,300 children.
-Children living with domestic violence were by far the largest category.

-These data show the scale of children at risk of CSA and CSE identified within child protection processes.
+This data shows the scale of children at risk of CSA and CSE identified within child protection processes.

 Figure 11.
-Children assessed by children's services in England by identified needs, 2015/16
+Children assessed by children's services in England by identified needs, 2016/17

-Source: DfE Children in Need Census in England, 2015/16.
-Number of episodes with assessment factor information, in the year ending 31 March 2016 factors identified at the end of assessment.
+Source: DfE Children in Need Census in England, 2016/17.
+Number of episodes with assessment factor information, in the year ending 31 March 2017; factors identified at the end of assessment.
 Excludes assessments where no risks were identified.